 The bill H. 3460 aims to amend the South Carolina Code of Laws by adding Section 1-17-142, which authorizes law enforcement officers, circuit solicitors, and the Attorney General to require the disclosure of electronic communications and related records from providers of electronic communication services or remote computing services under specific circumstances.
 The bill outlines the procedures and conditions for such disclosures, aligning them with federal law.
-It allows for the issuance of court orders and search warrants for the production of stored electronic communications and transactional records, and it permits the Attorney General and circuit solicitors to issue subpoenas for stored electronic records relevant to ongoing criminal investigations.
+It allows for the issuance of court orders and search warrants for the production of stored electronic communications and transactional records, and it permits the Attorney General and other officials to issue subpoenas for stored electronic records relevant to ongoing criminal investigations.

 Latest Version: 1-17-142